AI Summary of Peer-Reviewed Research

 Research area:Social SciencesCommunicationDisaster Management and Resilience

-What to keep in mind: The abstract describes a review of existing publications, so the findings depend on the studies included in that review.
-The abstract does not give detailed limitations beyond noting that prior studies were fragmented and had missed recent developments.
+The abstract describes this as a review of existing publications, so the findings depend on the studies included in that review.
+The abstract does not give detailed limits of the review beyond noting that earlier studies were fragmented and missed recent developments.

 Key points